 Ken is a second-generation member of the Chicago Chapter of the Tuskegee Airmen, and serves as Board Member and Chairman of the Youth in Aviation Committee.
 In 1993, Ken set a Federation Aeronautique Internationale World Speed Record for flight in a Mooney from Palm Springs, California to West Chicago, Illinois, which he was awarded at the Smithsonian in Washington D.C.
 He is the winner of the Tuskegee Airmen’s National General Noel Parish Award (Man of the Year Award).

-Ken is the owner of the aircraft used exclusively for the Tuskegee Airmen monthly EAA Young Eagles rally held at Meigs Field on the second Saturday of every month.
+Ken is the owner of the aircraft used exclusively for his volunteer work with the monthly EAA Young Eagles rally when it was held at Meigs Field on the second Saturday of every month.
 He annually participates in the Bessie Coleman Memorial Fly-over.

 Ken is the product of the Chicago Public Schools and a graduate of Governors State University.
 He is also a member of Civil Air Patrol, EAA, AOPA, Friends of Meigs, and the Organization of Black Airline Pilots.